ProjetsPL/treehouse-theme/us/_posts/2020-01-29-pallet-furniture-ideas-how-to-make-a-wood-pallet-bed.md

 description: DIY pallet furniture is a popular trend.
 It is not only eco-friendly, but also cheap furniture idea.
 Quite an interesting solution is a wood pallet bed.
 image: "/uploads/nowoczesne-lozko-z-palet.jpg"

----
+promoted: false
+update_date: 2020-02-05
-Pallet furniture is a popular trend in home decoration.
+intro: Pallet furniture is a popular trend in home decoration.
 It is an interesting, inexpensive solution.
 A big advantage of pallet furniture is the option to adjust the size and shape to one’s own needs.
 Pallet elements fit most styles.
 Quite an easy DIY project involving pallets is a pallet bed.
 When done right, it might be very stylish and impressive.

+---
 ## Pallet - an idea for cheap furniture

 Up until recently pallets were only used for product transportation.
 Nowadays pallets are commonly used for building various **home decoration** objects or even whole furniture sets.
 This solution fits trends of upcycling and zero-waste, which only contributes to its popularity.